youvegotnigel/selenide-cucumber-framework/README.md

 mvn test "-Dselenide.headless=true"
 ```

+## Continuous integration

+A GitHub Actions workflow (`.github/workflows/ci.yml`) runs the suite headless
+on every push and pull request to `main` (and on demand from the **Actions**
+tab).
+It checks out the code, sets up JDK 17, runs
+`mvn -B test "-Dselenide.headless=true"`, and uploads the Cucumber report as a
+build artifact so failures can be inspected from the run.

-## What I would add next (left out on purpose)
+## What I would add next

-- A reporting layer for stakeholder visibility, once reports are wanted.
+- A richer reporting dashboard (e.g. `maven-cucumber-reporting`) with trend
-- Screenshot-on-failure is already a Selenide default; wiring it into a report is
-  the natural next step.
-- A CI pipeline (GitHub Actions / Jenkins / ADO) running
-  `mvn test "-Dselenide.headless=true"`.
-- Broader tagging (e.g. `@smoke`, `@regression`) layered on top of the
+  history, built on top of the `cucumber.json` already produced.
-  per-feature tags to group scenarios across features.
-- Running tests in parallel.
+- Publishing the HTML report to GitHub Pages from CI for easy sharing.
+- More cross-cutting tags as the suite grows (e.g. `@negative`, `@slow`).

 ## References (official documentation)